Iris Calderhead: Private life

 Iris Calderhead was born January 3, 1889, in Marysville, Kansas, to Alice Gallant Calderhead and William Calderhead.

 Calderhead married John Brisben Walker (d.
 1931) in 1918 and moved to Mt.
 Morrison, Colorado.
 In 1919, Walker and Calderhead founded a paper to promote "outspoken and fearless discussions of the great questions of the day."
 During the Great Depression she was an official at the Consumers' Counsel Division of the Agricultural Adjustment Administration and authored the 1936 report "Consumer Services of Government Agencies".

-In 1941, she married Wallace Pratt, and the two moved to Pratt's home in McKittrick Canyon in far West Texas.
+In 1941, she married her college classmate Wallace Pratt, and the two moved to Pratt's home in McKittrick Canyon in far West Texas.
 They moved to Arizona in 1960, so that Calderhead could receive treatment for arthritis.
 Calderhead died March 6, 1966, in Tucson, Arizona.